waldophotos/waldo-node-kafka/README.md

 2. Check if there is any value set on the env variable `KAFKA_REST_PROXY_URL`.
 3. Use the default `http://127.0.0.1:8082` address.

+## Releasing

+1. Update the changelog bellow.
+1. Ensure you are on master.
+1. Type: `grunt release`
+* `grunt release:minor` for minor number jump.
+    * `grunt release:major` for major number jump.

 ## Release History

 - **v0.0.7**, *30 Dec 2016*